How New Investors Can Pick Their Perfect Portfolio, According to a Pro

 Picking your perfect portfolio

-And the strategies Roche dissects in Your Perfect Portfolio allow both rookie and seasoned investors to pick and choose from the ones that match their goals.
+The strategies Roche dissects in Your Perfect Portfolio allow both rookie and seasoned investors to pick and choose from the ones that match their goals.
 And, he says, it's OK to stack or adjust these portfolios based on your needs over time.

 As Roche writes, the 60/40 Portfolio is simple, highly diversified and low-cost.
-However, it's not as diversified as other portfolios, so depending on your needs, you may need to combine it with another strategy.
+However, it's not as diversified as other portfolios, so depending on your needs, you might need to combine it with another strategy.

 Another option for younger investors is the Forward Cap Portfolio, which "skates to where the puck is going," says Roche.
 In other words, it allocates your assets based on expected future market capitalizations of macroeconomic trends.